Russia's Sistema lodges appeal against asset freeze

-MOSCOW Sistema (SSAq.L) (AFKS.MM) has filed an appeal with a regional arbitration court against an asset freeze in its legal dispute with oil producer Rosneft (ROSN.MM), the Russian conglomerate said on Friday.
+MOSCOW (Reuters) - Sistema (SSAq.L) (AFKS.MM) has filed an appeal with a regional arbitration court against an asset freeze in its legal dispute with oil producer Rosneft (ROSN.MM), the Russian conglomerate said on Friday.

 State-controlled Rosneft is suing Sistema for 170.6 billion roubles (2.23 billion pounds) in damages following its purchase of oil producer Bashneft (BANE.MM) last year, alleging some assets were removed from Bashneft.
 Sistema has rejected the claims.